MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 | Cxp Sms Services User | Text message sending |
 | Cxp TeamsEventsIntegration Services User | Teams attach scenarios |

-The Customer Insights - Journeys product receives continuous update and enhancements, so it's possible new services (and hence more roles) will be added with along with the upgrades.
+The Customer Insights - Journeys product receives continuous update and enhancements, so it's possible that new services (and, hence, more roles) will be added with along with the upgrades.
 Service user roles (their privileges for marketing entities) can be modified during upgrades for the same reason.

 One service user, **# Dynamics Marketing Dataverse Datasource**, is used to impersonate a service that resolves dynamic content.
 Dynamic content can be defined through placeholders for personalized messages or through data-bound parameter in customer journeys.